I traveled on a shooting star one day

 And saw massed souls all thronging heaven’s gate;

-Wrought iron stood to block that pearly way,
+Wrought iron bars secured that pearly way,

 And yet beyond the gilded confines there

-The edifice seemed dark, as in a pall.
+The edifice stood dark beneath a pall.

-The keeper of the keys could not be seen
+The keeper of the keys could not be seen—

 At lower heights were scrawled some words obscene